 By Madeline Renner

 Rachel Hamilton joins us for our first RA Q&A. Rachel is a a senior research assistant and study coordinator at our Social Health Lab.
 The Social Health Lab, led by Dr. Frances Chen, explores how people establish, negotiate, and sustain social relationships.
 Rachel graduated from UBC’s Faculty of Arts in 2022 with a degree in Psychology.
 Rachel describes herself as a “huge nerd”, and loves to play Dungeons & Dragons.
-At the Social Health Lab, Rachel has been involved in a number of research projects, including the Community Wellness Project — which is still recruiting participants!
+At the Social Health Lab, Rachel has been involved in a number of research projects, including the Community Wellness Project.

 In this RA Q&A series, we hope to raise awareness about the incredible contributions that students make at our various labs, and to dismantle ideas about who a ‘perfect’ RA is.